microsoft/perfview/documentation/SettingUpRepoInVS2015.md

 We use the PerfView project https://github.com/Microsoft/perfview as an example but the vast majority of this section applies to any open source GitHub hosted project.

-##Background: GitHub Repos, Forks, Branches and Pull Requests.
+##Background: GitHub Repos, Commits and GitHub

 The set of all files versioned as a unit by the GIT source code control system is called a repository, or *repo* for short.
 Logically a GIT repository contains a